-Contextually, my work challenges the continual issues of systemic racist practice of Orientalism, exoticism, and fetishism, relating this to the discourse of people’s cultural opinions within the Afro-Caribbean community in the U.K today.
+Contextually, my artwork challenges the continual issues of systemic racist practice of exoticism, and fetishism, relating this to the discourse of people’s cultural opinions within the Afro-Caribbean community in the U.K today.
 This primary focus has several tributaries, which include: cultural appropriation, modern feminism and anthropology.
 During my last year at Liverpool Hope University in my Fine Art degree, I co-founded ROOT-ed Zine, which we specialise in promoting and positively representing creative people of colour within the North West of England.

 Who is your biggest inspiration for your art form?

 My biggest inspirations would be: Jesse Kanda (digital artist); FKA Twigs (music performer and artist); and finally, Ren Hang.
 Aesthetically these artists create a feeling within me that is similar to bravado when I am making art.
 Contextually, the works of Zanele Muholi and Lubaina Himid inspire me.

 Is your art form politically, emotionally, historically, or socially charged?

 Politically yes- I detest the majority of capitalist and classist policies that we are forced to engage within the Western hemisphere.
 Historically, most definitely.
 Whether it’s my history that captured in short, abstract reveries or serious crime inflicted upon people of colour in bygone times.
 Emotionally and socially the subject of Orientalism by Edward Said informed me deeply of the power relations within everyday life, between races, genders, disabilities, genders, etc… From researching this topic, it helped me question every interaction I encounter or witness, as to whom is the ‘dominant’ and comparatively, the ‘submissive’.